sourav-ganguly/eat-healthy-learnings/README.md

 }
 ```

-**Treading**: By default all PromiseKit handlers run on main queue.
+**Threading**: By default all PromiseKit handlers run on main queue.
 All handler take a on parameter where you can specify the queue.

 Example:
 ```swift